 This collection of the best day trips from Leeds will give you a taste of what you can discover in and around the great country of Yorkshire.

-These 12 great day trips from Leeds will give you a little taste of what you can discover in and around Yorkshire.
-Most of the days out from Leeds here are less than a 90-minute bus or train journey from the city, so you can be confident you’ll have plenty of time to enjoy your day out and you’ll be using sustainable transport too.
+Most days out from Leeds recommended here are less than a 90-minute bus or train journey from the city.
+You can be confident you’ll have plenty of time to enjoy your day trip from Leeds, and you’ll be using sustainable transport too.